Chromfalke/AtrociousSort/README.md

 - might not actually sort an array according to your expectations

 ### Motivation
 Essentially, I saw a video on YouTube talking about "unconventional" (completely bonkers) sorting algorithms and wanted to implement some of them that I found interesting.
-I thought while I was at it I might as well lean fully into the absurdity and implement a resonably performing version of the totally useless algorithms.
+Additionally I wanted to use this project for learning how to properly develod and maintain a libraray on crates.io.

 ### Usage
 **Warning**: If you intend to use this crate in any serious manner or productive environment you should have your programming privileges revoked.